robgietema/nick/README.md

     $ CREATE DATABASE nick;
     $ CREATE USER nick WITH ENCRYPTED PASSWORD 'nick';
     $ GRANT ALL PRIVILEGES ON DATABASE nick TO nick;
-    $ CREATE EXTENSION IF NOT EXISTS "uuid-ossp";

-Make sure the nick user has the privileges to run the last command.

 ### Install Dependencies